-Students should inform the instructor as soon as possible if an absence is expected.
+- Students should inform the instructor as soon as possible if an absence is expected.
 The instructor should be contacted as soon as possible if an absence was due to an unforeseen emergency.
 Documentation may be required in either case.

-- Grading Scale:
+Exceptions to any attendance requirements may be made on a case-by-case basis. - Grading Scale: